ndouellette/writing.evbogue.com/src/documents/stream.md

+March 8 2013 | Who would have thought the Bitcoins I got 6 months ago would turn into the seed round of funding I need to return to NYC?

 March 8 2013 | [Runnable.com](http://runnable.com/).
 Like jsfiddle, but full stack with Node.js and Express.

 March 7 2013 | Who all is in New York City?
 Give me a [shout](mailto:ev@evbogue.com)